 Serve this copycat Egg McMuffin with some sliced fruit for a healthy slimmed down breakfast.
 My version is similar in calories to the lightest fast food breakfast choices, but so much more healthy and tastes a LOT better.

 Slices tomatoes and mushrooms would also be quick to do and would make a light side option.
 A fillling mixed bean salad would also go well with this breakfast.

 Do you have some fast food make overs that you would like to share?
 Please leave your ideas in the comment section below.

-For more breakfast ideas, check out these tasty breakfast recipes.
+For more great ideas to get you started in the morning, check out these tasty breakfast recipes.

 - Very lightly spray a non stick pan with a spritz from an olive oil mister or can of Pam.

-- Add the sliced ham and cook for just a minute or so on a medium high heat.
+- Add the ham slices and cook for just a minute or so on a medium high heat.

 - Start the toaster with the English Muffin.

 - Flip the ham over and add the egg next to it in the same pan.
 Season with salt and pepper.